 Is Family Sharing included?

-What games will be included?
+What games are included?

 Where can I find Apple Arcade games?